Saajan Chale Sasural: Plot

-Shyamsunder (Govinda) is a naive villager who has a great interest in music.
-He travels to the city, making friends with Muthuswami (Satish Kaushik), a South Indian tabla player.
-The president of the TIPS cassette company, Khurana (Kader Khan), is impressed with his musical abilities and promotes him to a high position.
-As he goes back to repay his debts in the village, he receives tragic news of the death of his wife Pooja (Karisma Kapoor), who has died in a flood.
-He then marries Khurana's daughter Divya (Tabu).
+Shyamsunder is a naive villager who has a great interest in music.
+He travels to the city, making friends with Muthuswami, a South Indian tabla player.
+The president of the TIPS cassette company, Khurana, is impressed with his musical abilities and promotes him to a high position.
+As he returns to repay his debts in the village, he receives the tragic news of the death of his wife Pooja, who died in a flood.
+He then marries Khurana's daughter Divya.
 When Khurana has a heart attack, Shyamsunder finds his "presumed dead" wife Pooja in the hospital.
 He then has to fool his two wives, even if it includes leading a double life to make sure Pooja and Divya don't discover he has married both of them.